Southern Horizons

 How long does it take to fly to Morocco from the US?

-Depending on the number of stops and length of your layovers, it should take between 18 and 24 hours.
-If the flight's travel time is longer than that, try to find a shorter layover or fewer stops.
+Depending on the number of stops and length of your layovers, it should take between 18 and 24 hours total.
+If the total travel time is longer than that, try to find a shorter layover or fewer stops.
 It is not recommended to book a layover less than 90 minutes.

 Do I need to be a hiker or athlete to participate in this trip?